matteohevinwiilog/ETQWatcher/README.md

 Double click the .bat script to run the program.

 STILL TODO :
  - Run the script as a background task that launches itself at computer start.
+(3)
- - Pick the default printer everytime or select it a first time then never prompt again.
+ - Pick the default printer everytime or select it a first time then only prompt again when wanted.
+(2)
  - Allow directory to watch selection with the printer selection.
+(1)
  - Implement a log system.
+(4)
  - Implement a graphic interface.
+(6)
  - Implement tests.
+(5)
  - Setup maven testing workflow on git actions.
+(7)

 REQUIREMENTS :
  - Maven.